Snowmobile: Ski-Doo

 In 1960, Joseph-Armand Bombardier introduced his own snowmobile using an open-cockpit one- or two-person form, similar to the 1957 Polaris Sno Traveler, and started selling it under the brand name Ski-Doo through his company Bombardier Inc. (now manufactured by Bombardier Recreational Products).
 Competitors copied and improved his design; in the 1970s there were over a hundred snowmobile manufacturers.
 From 1970 to 1973, two million machines were sold, peaking at 500,000 sold in 1971.
 Many of the snowmobile companies were small and the biggest manufacturers were often attempts by motorcycle makers and outboard motor makers to branch off in a new market.
 Most of these companies went bankrupt or were acquired by larger companies during the 1973 oil crisis and succeeding recessions.
 Sales rebounded to 260,000 in 1997 but gradually decreased afterward, influenced by warmer winters and the use during all four seasons of small one- or two-person ATVs.

+Arctic Cat

+Arctic Cat was formed by snowmobile pioneer Edgar Hetteen in 1960.